P.O. Box 304, Denville, NJ 07834

 P.O.
 Box 6266, Parsippany, NJ 07054

-Founded in 1986, the Parsippany Historical & Preservation Society promotes interest in historical preservation by informing the public of the historical significance of local sites.
-The Society plays an influential role in designating and preserving individual sites throughout the municipality.
+The Parsippany Historical and Preservation Society promotes interest in historical preservation by informing the public of the historical significance of local sites.
+The society plays an influential role in designating and preserving individual sites throughout the township.
 The society presents programs and exhibits several times throughout the year.
 It also maintains an archival collection of documents.

 PO Box 242